sprawsm/mustra/readme.md

 Additionally, we wanted to minimize the gruntwork we needed to do for each codebase handover, things such as concatenation, image optimization, etc. This is why Mustra comes with a preconfigured Gruntfile and package.json which provide you with a basic development environment.

+Lastly, Mustra comes with a boilerplate styleguide as an index file which you can use as your UI library and template index.

 At the moment Mustra will set you up with the following:

 - LESS-based CSS preprocessing